Economic consequences of the Russo-Ukrainian war (2022–present): Corporate boycotts and removals of service

-Stock markets, banking sector, and the impact on the ruble
+Stock markets, banking sector, and the effects on the ruble

 In Russia, the first round of economic sanctions in response to Russia's 2022 invasion of Ukraine had an immediate effect.
 The Russian stock market crashed, falling 39%, as measured by the RTS Index, on 24 February, the first day of the invasion, recovering over 26% in the following day; however, on 28 February, a Monday, the Moscow stock exchange closed for the day because of the "developing situation".
 The Moscow stock exchange remained closed on Tuesday and Wednesday as well, marking the longest stock market closure since October 1998.
 It further remained closed until 21 March 2022, marking almost a full month of closure.

 The Russian ruble fell to record lows as Russians rushed to exchange money.
 The Moscow and St Petersburg Stock Exchanges were suspended.
 The Central Bank of Russia announced its first market interventions since the 2014 annexation of Crimea to stabilize the market.
 It also raised interest rates to 20% and banned foreigners from selling local securities.
 The sanctions put Russia's sovereign wealth fund at risk of disappearing.
 Long lines and empty ATMs have been reported in Russian cities.

 A second round of sanctions involved various Russian banks being removed from SWIFT, and direct sanctions on the Russian Central Bank.
 The value of the ruble fell 30% against the U.S. dollar, to as low as ₽119/$1 as of 28 February.
 The Russian central bank raised interest rates to 20% as a result.
 In an attempt to balance the sinking ruble, it temporarily shut down the Moscow Stock Exchange, mandated that all Russian companies sell 80% of foreign exchange reserves, and prohibited foreigners from liquidating assets in Russia.
 On 7 March, the ruble was reported to be as low as ₽142.46/$1.